CYCLING PERFORMANCE TIPS

 Ben Levine

-What should an athlete do to prepare for competiton at altitude ?
+What should an athlete do to prepare for competition at altitude ?

-For endurance events, adequate time should be allowed to complete acclimatization - 2 to 3 weeks.
+For endurance events, if it is possible, adequate time should be allowed to complete acclimatization - 2 to 3 weeks.
 The longer one waits, the more deconditioning of the VO2 max. that occurs.
-Returning to sea level to do interval training several times a week would be a definite advantage but is usually impractical.
+Returning to sea level to do interval training several times a week to minimize the deconditioning effect would be a definite advantage but is usually impractical.

-For sprints (400 meters or less) most of the energy for muscular activity is oxygen independent and acclimatization will not be of any benefit.
-And the lower air resistance at altitude will increase race times - that is why the 400 meter events were very fast in Mexico City in 1968 but the longer 1500 meter results were slower than at sea level.
+For sprints (400 meters or less) most of the energy for muscular activity is oxygen independent (anaerobic) and acclimatization will not be of any benefit.
+But the lower air resistance at altitude will decease race times - which is why the 400 meter events were very fast in Mexico City in 1968 but the longer 1500 meter results were slower than at sea level.

 THE RECREATIONAL RIDER GOING TO ALTITUDE

-Preventive strategies include allowing 2 days of acclimatization before engaging in strenuous exercise at high altitudes, avoiding alcohol, and increasing fluid intake.
-A high-carbohydrate, low-fat, low-salt diet can also aid in preventing the onset of AMS.
+Preventive strategies might include allowing 2 days of acclimatization before engaging in strenuous exercise at high altitudes, avoiding alcohol, and increasing fluid intake.
+A high-carbohydrate, low-fat, low-salt diet may aid in preventing the onset of AMS.

 As dexamethasone is faster acting than acetazolamide, some authorities suggest taking the dexamethasone along, but starting it only when and if symptoms develop.
 As severe AMS is uncommon, this eliminates the inconvenience (and possible drug allergy or intolerance) of a medication that might not be needed.